 - 1. The language files must be added to your VIVO installation - 2.
 The build script must be directed to include the language files - 3.
 The runtime properties must specify how to use the language

-For more information about language support, consult the VIVO Customization Guide in the section called Language Support.
+For more information about language support, consult Changing the appearance of VIVO, in the section called VIVO support for languages other than English.

 Adding language files to your installation

 Is the language distributed with VIVO?

 Demonstration language - Google Spanish